telerik/xaml-docs/getting-started/adding-telerik-ui-to-an-application/installation-adding-application-namespace-declaration.md

 The following topic will show you how to manually declare a namespace in XAML.

-Almost all Telerik controls can be found in a special URI namespace schema.
+Almost all Telerik controls can be found in the 'telerik' URI namespace schema (see Example 1).
 You can use only this namespace to access all controls from Telerik assemblies that you are referring in your application.
 You cannot access controls from assemblies that you are not referring.

 >There are few controls which are in another namespace.
-For example, such are RadPivotGrid and RadPivotFieldList and their namespace is: xmlns:pivot="http://schemas.telerik.com/2008/xaml/presentation/pivot"
+For example, such are RadPivotGrid and RadPivotFieldList and their namespace is: xmlns:pivot="http://schemas.telerik.com/2008/xaml/presentation/pivot".

 1. Create a new [Application]({%slug installation-adding-to-application-create-application-and-adding-control%}).